 Food insecure means living without a reliable source of affordable, nutritious food.
 That may be hard to imagine somewhere as beautiful and affluent as San Diego California, but it's true, and that number is growing every year.

-These are not just kids from remote, rural areas or low income neighborhoods.
+These are not just children from remote, rural areas or low income neighborhoods.
 They are not kids of any particular race or ethnicity.
 You won't see their picture hanging on anyone's refrigerator door or their sad little faces on late night television commercials with celebrities pleading their cause.
 These are children from all walks of life, right here in our local schools, who by no fault or control of their own are caught up it difficult economic conditions that determine what, if anything, they will have to eat.

 Hunger can be harmful to any individual, but is particularly devastating to children due to their increased vulnerability and potential for long-term consequences, including health issues and behavioral challenges.
 Studies have found that: